-For a small number of low volume routes (to be confirmed later this year) you’ll need to go to an overseas visa application centre to have your photo taken.
+For some routes you’ll need to go to an overseas visa application centre to have your photo taken.

 You’ll continue to submit your fingerprints and a photo at an overseas visa application centre.

-The points-based system will include a route for skilled workers who have a job offer from an approved employer sponsor.
+The points-based system includes a route for skilled workers who have a job offer from an approved employer sponsor.

 If you earn less than this - but no less than £20,480 - you may still be able to apply by ‘trading’ points on specific characteristics against your salary.
 For example, if you have a job offer in a shortage occupation or have a PhD relevant to the job.

-Details of how the points system will work are in the further details document.
+Details of how the points system works are in the further details document.

 Global talent scheme

-The global talent scheme will be opened up to EU, EEA and Swiss citizens.
-It will allow highly-skilled scientists and researchers to come to the UK without a job offer.
+The global talent scheme has been opened up to EU, EEA and Swiss citizens.
+It allows highly-skilled scientists and researchers to come to the UK without a job offer.

 International students and graduates

-Student visa routes will be opened up to EU, EEA and Swiss citizens.
-You’ll be able to apply for a visa to study in the UK if you:
+Student visa routes have been opened up to EU, EEA and Swiss citizens.
+You can apply for a visa to study in the UK if you:

 - have been offered a place on a course